 The idea of using a normalising stream can be experimented with to learn a LRV calibration transformation.
 This is briefly discussed at the end of this thesis.

-Although the work in this thesis is mainly presented in the context of personal data security, the concepts discussed open up research directions in the fields of probability and likelihood calibration and in machine learning, in particular for learning interpretable representations of information.
+Although the work in this thesis is mainly presented in the context of personal data security, the concepts addressed open up research directions in the fields of probability and likelihood calibration and in machine learning, in particular for learning interpretable representations of information.

 Mots clés associés